 Overall, while Avios is my main mileage earning scheme, I do keep a decent stash of Virgin miles at the ready to take advantage of some of the sweet spots in the program.

-Get in touch to let me know of any quirks or features of the FC scheme I haven’t mentioned here that you think deserve a mention.
+Get in touch to let me know of any quirks or features of the Virgin Flying Club scheme I haven’t mentioned here that you think deserve a mention.